Musashimaru Kōyō: Personal life

-In April 2008 Musashimaru married a hula dance instructor from Tokyo and the wedding ceremony took place in August 2008 in Hawaii.
-The couple have one son.
-In April 2017 he fell ill while golfing in Nara and underwent a kidney transplant, with his wife as the donor.
+Musashimaru became a Japanese citizen on January 22, 1996.
+He took his shikona as his legal name.
+In April 2008, he married a hula dance instructor from Tokyo and the wedding ceremony took place that August in Hawaii.
+The couple have one son, Joey, born on June 28, 2014.
+Two of his nephews became wrestlers in his stable.
+The first, Fiamalu Musashimaru Penitani, turned professional in 2013 under the shikona (ring name) of Musashikuni before retiring in 2019.
+In October 2024, it was announced that Musashikuni's younger brother, Daniel Ailua, would also take the physical test at age 18 to become a professional wrestler, with his debut scheduled for January 2025.

+In April 2017, Musashimaru fell ill while golfing in Nara and underwent a kidney transplant, with his wife as the donor.

 Fighting style

 In addition to his great size and strength, Musashimaru had a low center of gravity and excellent balance, which made him very difficult to beat.
 Earlier in his career he favored pushing and thrusting (tsuki/oshi) techniques, but he also began to fight more on the mawashi, simply wearing his smaller opponents out with his huge inertia.
 He usually used a migi-yotsu (left hand outside, right hand inside) grip.
 His most common winning technique or kimarite was oshidashi (push out), closely followed by yorikiri (force out).
 Together these two techniques accounted for about 60 percent of his career wins.